A few thoughts to give you a better idea who your tutor is when he’s not your tutor:

 - Being outdoors makes me smile, almost regardless of where it is what the weather is like.
 I’ve slept on the ground in something like 30 states and in temperatures ranging from –15 (Fahrenheit) to whatever it gets to in the Arizona desert in July.
 I am not a serious climber but I do like mountains; the most interesting peaks I’ve hiked to the top of are Mt.
 Shasta, Humphreys Peak, and Mt.
 Katahdin, plus Half Dome in Yosemite, but my best hike/climb was to see the recent total solar eclipse from the summit of Mt.
 Borah, the tallest mountain in Idaho.
 I can sometimes muddle my way up a 5.9 pitch but my joints are a bit too cranky2 for more serious rock climbing than that (at least that’s my excuse).
 But just give me grass or trees or rocks or sand and I’ll be happy.

-- I have one son, who is now twenty-one.
+- I have one son, who is now twenty-two.
 His mother and I split up when he was not yet two and we had joint custody, so I’ve spent a lot of time being a single dad.
 And for much of that time I didn’t live near any relatives and couldn’t afford a babysitter or daycare, so I used to take him to work.
 He’d sit in the back of my classroom playing with Legos, which my students thought was either adorable or kind of weird.
 He’s a senior in college, studying engineering.
 He’s had a much rougher life than many of his peers and is doing really well anyway, and I’m prouder of him than he will ever understand.
 (He won’t read this page.)